Short Story: War Within

 “Well then,” I said and swallowed hard.
 “Could I… might I be a match?”

-I held my breath waiting for his answer.
-His dark eyes captured mine and held them; he knew what I was asking.
+I held my breath, waiting for his answer.
+His dark eyes locked onto mine, knowing exactly what I was asking.

 “Could.”

 It was the answer I’d been waiting my entire life to hear.
-Little Me shrieked, of course, and Chrony was oddly silent.
+Little Me screamed, of course, and Chrony was strangely silent.
 It would have been so easy to get up and run from his trailer and never look back.
 But I didn’t.

 “Where do I go to be tested?”

 “That’s the point,” I whispered before extending my hand and showing him his ring.
-“Because there’s an excellent chance I could be a match… and it would buy me the time I need to find out from you who I am and where I came from.
+“Because there’s a good chance I could be a match... and it would give me the time I need to find out from you who I am and where I came from.
 It’ll be worth it.”

-His eyes lit up with something akin to hope, and I silently told Little Me to shut her yap.
-After a little more convincing, I had Greg on the phone with his doctor, planning for the tests.
+His eyes lit up with something similar to hope, and I silently told Little Me to shut her yap.
+After some more convincing, I got Greg on the phone with his doctor, planning for the tests.

 “The results are in,” Dr. LeRay said.
 “You’re a perfect match.”

-Most people hearing those words would have jumped for joy and planned with the hospital and surgeons immediately, but I wasn’t like most people, never had been.
-The news, though half-expected, filled me with the odd combination of relief and dread, joy and sadness.
-Genetics hadn’t decided, so now it was up to me.
+Most people hearing those words would have jumped for joy and immediately planned with the hospital and surgeons, but I wasn’t like most people, never had been.
+The news, although half-expected, filled me with a strange mix of relief and dread, joy and sadness.
+Genetics hadn’t made the decision, so now it was up to me.

 As usual, Little Me screamed, “Run!”

-Before anyone could approach me with consent papers, I abandoned my hope of connection in Greg’s ICU room, hopped in my car, and headed for Highway 1 and home.
-Little Me congratulated me by lowering my anxiety, but Chrony burdened me with guilt and shame.
-The two argued non-stop between Vancouver and Hope, and finally, I had to pull off the highway into the small town to pause and think.
+Before anyone could approach me with consent papers, I abandoned my hope of connection in Greg’s ICU room, got in my car, and headed for Highway 1 and home.
+Little Me congratulated me by easing my anxiety, but Chrony weighed me down with guilt and shame.
+The two argued nonstop between Vancouver and Hope, and finally, I had to pull off the highway into the small town to pause and think.
 It wasn’t a decision I could make while driving.

-I stopped at a small family restaurant.
-It was nearly lunchtime.
+I stopped at a small family restaurant as it was nearly lunchtime.
 I hadn’t eaten much in the past couple of days.
-My stomach growled, and my head ached.
-Eight tables were in the small dining room, six taken by locals.
-A take-out counter-slash-host station and the cash register were beside the door.
-Seeing no sign instructing me to wait to be seated, I sat at a Formica two-top near the window and emergency exit at the back.
-The only person I saw working was a lone server carrying four plates from the kitchen to another table of senior citizens.
+My stomach growled, and I had a headache.
+There were eight tables in the small dining room, six of which were occupied by locals.
+A take-out counter, which also served as the host station, and the cash register were beside the door.
+Seeing no sign telling me to wait to be seated, I sat at a Formica two-top near the window and the emergency exit at the back.
+The only person I saw working was a lone server who was carrying four plates from the kitchen to another table of senior citizens.

-Despite Little Me’s insistence that I get back behind the wheel and return to Edmonton post-haste and Chrony’s urging to turn around and return to the hospital, my stomach settled the issue for the moment.
+Despite Little Me’s insistence that I get back behind the wheel and return to Edmonton quickly, and Chrony’s urging to turn around and go back to the hospital, my stomach settled the issue for now.

-I twisted the engagement ring around my left middle finger, watching the square-cut diamond glitter in the sunlight.
-The white-gold band was too large for my ring finger and was never meant to fit me.
+I spun the engagement ring around my left middle finger, watching the square-cut diamond sparkle in the sunlight.
+The white-gold band was too big for my ring finger and was never meant to fit me.

-The server came to take my drink order; I ordered the special on the menu board immediately, not wanting to waste time.
-Little Me and Chrony still waged war in my mind.
-I didn’t know who would win or how quickly I would have to leave.
-It occurred to me that an outside perspective might tip the balance of power and help me decide what to do.
+The server came to take my drink order; I quickly chose the special from the menu board, not wanting to waste time.
+Little Me and Chrony still battled in my mind.
+I didn’t know who would win or how soon I’d have to leave.
+It occurred to me that an outside perspective might shift the balance of power and help me make a decision.

-I’d filled my brother in on the liver transplant situation.
-Now I took out my phone and texted Troy again.
+I had filled my brother in on the liver transplant situation while still at the hospital.
+Then I took out my phone and texted Troy again.
 Hey.

 I sipped my Diet Pepsi and watched the iPhone screen for his reply.
-As I did, a man in his mid-to-late thirties entered the diner holding the hand of a towheaded girl no more than five years old.
-She beamed with trust and enthusiasm up at the man, who I assumed was her dad, and he stared back down at her with an expression of pure indulgence.
-It was sweet and wonderful and drowned me with envy.
-They took up the table next to mine.
+As I did, a man in his mid-to-late thirties entered the diner, holding the hand of a towheaded girl no older than five.
+She beamed with trust and enthusiasm up at the man, whom I assumed was her dad, and he looked down at her with an expression of pure indulgence.
+It was sweet, wonderful, and filled me with envy.
+They took the table next to mine.

-My iPhone chirped at me, catching my attention.
+My iPhone chirped at me, drawing my attention.

 It was Troy.
 You a match?

-My hands trembled as they cradled the phone, and my thumbs tapped, Yup.
+My hands trembled as I cradled the phone, and my thumbs tapped, Yup.

 Gonna do it?

 That was the million-dollar question.
 Would Little Me win another battle?
-Or would I return to the hospital and give Chrony the victory this time?
+Or would I end up back in the hospital and let Chrony take the victory this time?
 Little Me almost always won.
 She kept me safe by steering me away from risks that could sink me or let me soar.
 Security had its trade-off.
 I may have always been safe, but I’d never learned how to fly, and my wings were mighty itchy.

 I took another long sip from my straw.
 Don’t know what to do.

 You won’t do it, he replied.
-You’ll come home, like usual.
+You’ll come home, just like always.

 The server brought my food and refilled my drink.
 As I ate, I watched the second hand on the kitschy Dairyland Milk Jug wall clock as it ticked away the time.
 Greg’s time.
 How many seconds could he possibly have left?

-I finished the last French fry on my plate and knew I had to decide.
-I couldn’t loiter in the diner all day.
+I finished the last French fry on my plate and realized I had to make a decision.
+I couldn’t stay in the diner all day.
 One of the ‘MEs’ had to win the debate, and I was the judge.

 My iPhone beeped again.
 It was Greg’s internist.
-He texted to determine if I was prepared to proceed with the procedure.
-Greg was quickly failing and would soon be too weak to survive the surgery.
-My thumbs hovered over the keyboard, uncertain of what to punch in.
+He texted to check if I was ready to go ahead with the procedure.
+Greg was quickly deteriorating and would soon be too weak to survive the surgery.
+My thumbs hovered over the keyboard, unsure of what to type.

-As I paid the server for my meal in cash, I never felt so ashamed.
-I’d failed not only Greg but myself, too.
-Again.
-Tears leaked from my eyes as the little girl in the dining room giggled when her father teased her.
+As I paid the server in cash for my meal, a wave of shame washed over me.
+I had let both Greg and myself down—again.
+Tears welled up in my eyes as the little girl in the dining area giggled when her father teased her.

-“You okay, Hun?” the server asked me, offering me change.
+“You okay, Hun?” the server asked me, handing me the change.

 I told her to keep it, then whispered, “Yeah.
 I just gotta go back where I belong.”